 Since the introduction of MiFID in 2007, a large number of MTFs have been established by investment banks to compete on trading cost with existing exchanges, such as the London Stock Exchange.
 Two of the largest MTFs have merged to form BATS Chi-X Europe.
-Demonstrating the blurred line between MTFs and regulated markets, BATS Chi-X became a recognised investment exchange in 2013.
+Demonstrating the blurred line between MTFs and regulated markets, BATS Chi-X (now known as CBOE Europe) became a recognised investment exchange in 2013.
 MTFs can also be owned by conventional exchanges (e.g. Turquoise is owned by the London Stock Exchange).